-The goal of the counselor is to help you realize that this life event isn't a turn for the worse, but for the better in that now the person is in the loving arms of the Heavenly Father.
+The goal of the counselor is to help guide you through the grieving process and to help you understand that your loved one is in the loving arms of the Heavenly Father.
 This enlightenment serves to bring you peace and acceptance.

 Living a Godly Life

-Once you find comfort in where your loved one has gone, the grief counselor will work with you to help you move on with your life in the most Christian way, so that you too can someday join your loved one in Heaven.
-You'll hear what God would like from you now that your loved one is gone.
-Along with your counselor you will devise a plan on how you will make the most of your time living.
-This may be spreading the word of God, helping others who are in need, or donating to charity.
+Once you find comfort and acceptance, the grief counselor will work with you to help you move on with your Christian life.
+This will enable you to someday join your loved one in heaven.
+You will learn about God's plan for you now that your loved one is gone.
+Along with your counselor, you will devise a plan on how to make the most of your life.
+This may include spreading the word of God, helping others who are in need or doing charitable work.

-The end of your therapy happens when you feel that you can stand on your own two feet without the support and guidance of the counselor.
+Therapy will end when you feel that you can stand on your own two feet without the support and guidance of the counselor.
 You'll feel at peace with your loved one's death and empowered to proceed with your life in the glory of God.